azgi/R-cheatsheet/cheatsheet.md

 ```
 - Delete the files created in the man folder
 - Delete the NAMESPACE file
-- Update the DESCRIPTION file with tthe info
+- Update the DESCRIPTION file with the info
 ```
 roxygenize("test9")
 ```